tpayne/terraform-examples/README.md

 Notes
 -----
 * Only run "terraform init" after you have created the TF files (.tf) as it needs to install the needed plugins
+* Use `terraform refresh` to reapply changes and fix drift